 Erosion Control Material

 Erosion control material options include several different biodegradable fabrics for natural stabilization and bank reinforcement.
-Made from a wide range of natural fibers, these blankets have been constructed using any of the following materials:
+Made from a wide range of natural fibers, these blankets can be constructed with any of the following materials:

 - Coconut Coir Fibers